105. A Wall Street Twist

 Alas, how hard I twist and turn myself around there will always be both men and women who will be both superior and inferior to myself in many ways.
 And so it is for all of us, for both men and women.
 Always!

-Men who generally disparage women tend instead to surrounded themselves with women who are themselves inferior.
-Their partners seems to be handpicked for the purpose.
-They can then rank themselves in accordance to their prejudices.
-And in this way we will find both our positions and our own truths about the world – and then effectively place ourselves in accordance to our most fitting social needs.
+Men who generally disparage women tend instead to surround themselves with women who are inferior.
+Their partners seems to be handpicked for this actual purpose.
+These men can then rank themselves in accordance to their prejudices.
+And in this way they will find both their positions and their own truths about the world!

 Filed under Might and Fear, Natur & Culture, Relativism